Gejjala Mantapa, Hampi – An Ornate Platform

 History of Gejjala Mantapa, Hampi

 The Gejjala Mantapa was constructed by one of the rulers of the Vijayanagara Empire.
-As such, the origin of the mantapa dates back to more than 500 years ago, when the Vijayanagara Kingdom flourished in South India.
+As such, the origin of the mantapa dates back more than 500 years, when the Vijayanagara Kingdom flourished in South India.

 The Gejjala Mantapa is a unique structure.
 There is no written document or inscription to suggest the exact purpose of the ornate structure.
-However, its proximity to the Vittala Temple and its beautifully carved pillars suggest that the structure may have been used to keep the statues and idols of Gods during the annual temple festival of Vijayanagara that was prevalent in that era.
+However, its proximity to the Vittala Temple and its beautifully carved pillars suggest that the structure may have been used to store the statues and idols of the Gods during the annual temple festival of Vijayanagara prevalent in that era.

 Architecture of Gejjala Mantapa, Hampi